pcaston/OpenPeerPower.github.io/source/_integrations/system_log.markdown

 | `message`   | Descriptive message of the error, e.g., "Error handling request".           |
 | `timestamp` | Unix timestamp with as a double, e.g., 1517241010.237416.                   |

-Live examples of these events can be found in the Home Assistant log file (`home-assistant.log`) or by just looking in the system log.
+Live examples of these events can be found in the Open Peer Power log file (`home-assistant.log`) or by just looking in the system log.
 An example could, for instance, look like this:

 ```text
 2019-02-14 16:20:35 ERROR (MainThread) [homeassistant.loader] Unable to find integration system_healt